-The reason I'm telling you everything I went through is not for you to feel sorry for me, but because I want you to know I'm a real person and I want more than anything to connect with people.
+I'm not talking about these things for pity, but to help people understand why I do the things that I do.
 Another pretty traumatic thing that happened when I was 16 was my brother getting diagnosed with schizophrenia.
 Before this happened, I was pretty jealous of my brother because he was outgoing, popular, and the class clown that people love.
 I was extremely shy and only hung out with my close group of friends.
-But the day he started seeing and hearing things I remember hoping it was drugs and not his mental state because I didn't want to think I would lose my brother.
+The day he started seeing and hearing things, I remember hoping it was just drugs instead his mental state because I didn't want to think I would lose my brother.
 That's what it felt like then, that he would never go back to his silly/funny, outgoing self.
 It's weird to think this person you knew your whole life completely changes on you within an instance.
 This is normally what happens with people who get diagnosed with schizophrenia.
 They go through a "switch", which usually happens between the ages of 17-30 where he becomes a completely different person seeing, hearing things, and becoming paranoid of everything and everyone.